ashhass/ashhass.github.io/_pages/misc.md

 1. <u><a href = 'https://www.deep-ml.com/'> ML Practice problems</a></u>.
 This one is a must.
 I can easily pick a handful of problems from this list that I was asked in interviews for research focused roles.

-2. Big tech companies still ask LeetCode style questions for interviews, but there are many smaller AI companies that don’t but focus on 1 more heavily. <u><a href = 'https://leetcode.com/, https://neetcode.io/roadmap'>NeetCode roadmap</a></u> is very useful to structure your practice.
+2. Big tech companies still ask LeetCode style questions for interviews, but there are many smaller AI companies that don’t, and focus on 1 more heavily instead. <u><a href = 'https://leetcode.com/, https://neetcode.io/roadmap'>NeetCode roadmap</a></u> is very useful to structure your practice.

 3. Some companies conduct pre-screens on <u> <a href = 'https://learn.codesignal.com/course-paths'>CodeSignal. </a></u>